jenkinsci/pipeline-plugin/DEVGUIDE.md

 `BuildListener` has also been replaced with `TaskListener` in new method overloads.

-If you need a `Node` where the build is running to replace `getBuiltOn`, you can use `FilePath.getComputer`.
+If you need a `Node` where the build is running to replace `getBuiltOn`, you can use `FilePath.toComputer`.

 `TransientProjectActionFactory` can be replaced by `TransientActionFactory<Job>`.